vdb-org/2019-06-26-blb-karlsruhe/index.md

       <h4 id="editor-windows">Windows</h4>
       <p>
         nano is a basic editor and the default that instructors use in the workshop.
-        It is installed along with Git.
+        It is installed along with the Shell and Git.
       </p>
       <p>
         Others editors that you can use are